What Homeowners Associations May Regulate

 - Swing sets, basketball hoops, and other structures for children

-Thus, one common interest development (CID) may allow residents to plant their own gardens, but not to fence off their gardens.
-Another CID may allow cats or small dogs, but not large dogs.
-Still another might allow children's swing sets in the back yard, but not a basketball hoop in the front.
+A common interest development (CID) may allow residents and renters to plant their own gardens.
+But it might not let them fence off their gardens.
+Another CID may allow cats or small dogs, but not large animals.
+Still, another might allow children's swing sets in the backyards but not a basketball hoop in the front.
+As long as these rules don't violate state law or federal law, they are as restrictive as the community decides.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help